SAVE ANIMALS IN SHELTERS, INC.

 ISSUES WITH SHELTERS

 If there are any issues with dealing with shelters speak to a supervisor and see why you were not approved.
-And if you were approved and they are very slow or never get back to you, contact the Board of Directors...they handle all the money anyway.
+And if you were approved and they are very slow or never get back to you, contact the Board of Directors.

 Or if it's city owned contact the town and complain.
-Some employees try their hardest to help the homeless animals, some are lazy and then there are employees at shelters that sometimes want to secure their job so they move slow while the homeless animals suffer.
-You can always contact us and we will help you.
+Many employees try their hardest to help the homeless animals, so please be aware of this.
+You can always contact us and we will try and help you.

 This site is new and is a wealth of information.
 Here you can search all the local particular breed groups-rescues/fosters/shelters locally throughout USA.
 You will find: low cost spay/neuter centers, pet parks, beaches, trainers, walkers and day care.
 There is also emergency 24/7 Vets, important lists before and after you adopt.
 And much more information.